 Easy Steps to Writing an Informative Essay: Proper Structure

-Usually informative essay does not have a particular structure.
+Usually, the informative essay does not have a particular structure.
 However, it is required to follow the basic writing principles.
-Usually, such type of essays should be from 3 to 5 pages in length.
+Usually, such types of essays should be from 3 to 5 pages in length.
 At least four or three sources should be used.
-Use a formal writing style and avoid personal pronouns or mentioning personal life experience.
+Use a formal writing style and avoid personal pronouns or mentioning personal life experiences.

-Introduction is the essay beginning.
+The introduction is the essay beginning.
 Here you need to present your topic and attract readers’ attention.
 The focus sentence should be included for the whole paper.
 Begin your first paragraph with the general idea and get more specific gradually.
-You should also provide some background for main terminology.
-Mention about the major points and information you are going to discuss in your paper.
-Introduction should end with clear thesis statement for informative essay.
-Usually a thesis statement in such essayscan be in a form ofcomparison of points of view on a controversial topic or various sources of information related to a particular issue, etc. you need to research and collect the data on the chosen topic.
+You should also provide some background for the main terminology.
+Mention the major points and information you are going to discuss in your paper.
+The introduction should end with a clear thesis statement for an informative essay.
+Usually, a thesis statement in such essays can be in the form of a comparison of points of view on a controversial topic or various sources of information related to a particular issue, etc. you need to research and collect the data on the chosen topic.

 In the main body, you need to provide materials and information, which is considered the most important for the readers.
 It has to bridge the gap between the lack of information related to the discussed topic.
-You need to use different facts, materials and judgments of experts.
+You need to use different facts, materials, and judgments of experts.
 Remember that all mentioned facts should be accurate.
-The outline can help you structure all the facts in a coherent and logical manner.
-Informative essay should contain a particular fact line in every paragraph.
-For instance, when you topic is “understanding the connection between heart disease and cholesterol,” then you need to provide in your main body full particulars connected to the real cases of heart disease, their severity and number.
+The outline can help you structure all the facts coherently and logically.
+An informative essay should contain a particular fact line in every paragraph.
+For instance, when your topic is “understanding the connection between heart disease and cholesterol,” then you need to provide in your main body full particulars connected to the real causes of heart disease, their severity, and number.

-You need to come to conclusion from being specific to giving general information.
+You need to conclude by being specific to giving general information.
 You can restate the significance of the problem under discussion and give a summary of for and against facts related to the topic.
-For instance, you can begin with the following sentence: “After informing you about the hypertension and high level of cholesterol, it can be concluded that the above mentioned factors have a direct impact on heart disease.”
+For instance, you can begin with the following sentence: “After informing you about hypertension and high level of cholesterol, it can be concluded that the above-mentioned factors have a direct impact on heart disease.”
 Be aware!
-Introducing any new facts in conclusion is forbidden in academic writing.
-The main goal of conclusion is to summarize the already said in the main body.
+Introducing any new facts, in conclusion, is forbidden in academic writing.
+The main goal of the conclusion is to summarize the already said in the main body.

-Please note that informative essay differs from persuasive essay.
-Informative essay should be free from any biases and contain objective information.
-Informative essay is mean to provide an explanation of some complex issues in a simple way.
+Please note that an informative essay differs from a persuasive essay.
+An informative essay should be free from any biases and contain objective information.
+An informative essay is meant to explain some complex issues simply.
 You can find informative essay examples for college online and check out their structure.